-Things We Like About This Card
+Things We Like About Citi Simplicity® Card

 No annual fee - ever.
 You don't have to pay a single dollar of annual fees to use this card!

-0% introductory APR on balance transfers for the first 21 months.
+- 0% introductory APR on balance transfers for the first 21 months.
 If you think you will be able to pay off your balance in 21 months, then this is an ideal card since it allows you to do so without you having to pay a single cent of interest.
 This means that you have 21 months to pay off your debt without having to pay any interest fees.
 Remember that this introductory period will only apply as long as your transfers are done in full during the first four months of opening your account.
 After this introductory period, you will have a 12.99% - 22.99% variable APR, depending on your creditworthiness.
 There is a balance transfer fee of $5 or 3% of the amount of each transfer (whichever is more).
 Do note that you can only transfer an amount not exceeding your credit limit, including the balance transfer fee of 3%.

-0% introductory APR on purchases for 21 months.
+- 0% introductory APR on purchases for 21 months.
 For anything you purchase with this card for the first 21 months, you won't have to pay any interest even if you carry a balance from month to month.
 This will be particularly helpful if you have plans to buy something expensive such as a vacation package or a new TV.
 After this fixed 0% APR introductory period, there will be a 12.99% - 22.99% variable APR (depending on your creditworthiness).

-24/7 assistance is only a phone call away.
+- 24/7 assistance is only a phone call away.
 Get personal help fast at any time of day or night.

-Our Least Favorite Things About This Card
+Our Least Favorite Things About Citi Simplicity® Card

-The Citi Simplicity® Card is a good balance transfer card for those of you who would like to transfer your existing balances and stop paying any interest.
+Citi Simplicity® Card is a good balance transfer card for those of you who would like to transfer your existing balances and stop paying any interest.
 This card offers a 0% intro APR on purchases and balance transfers for 21 months (almost 2 years!), which gives you the opportunity to pay off your balances in full during those 21 months without having to pay any interest, as well as purchasing big-ticket items at 0% interest.
 Even after that there will be a 12.99% - 22.99% variable APR on purchases and balance transfers based on your creditworthiness.

 In my opinion, the most attractive feature of this card is that it does not charge any late fees or penalty APR when you make late payments or spend more than your available credit line.
 Your 0% intro APR will not be taken away, or be raised to a penalty interest rate, which is what almost all other credit cards will do.
 Remember though that you should always strive to pay on time so as not to accumulate debt.